 Most public transport systems worldwide include a majority of buses.
 Transport officials must balance key considerations such as the initial investments required and fleet maintenance costs with the need to reduce greenhouse gas emissions as well as local emissions (mainly particulates, oxides of nitrogen).

-One recent AMF IA project — Fuel and Technology Alternatives for Buses — set out to address how vehicle technology and fuel used affect emissions and fuel consumption.
+One recent AMF project — Fuel and Technology Alternatives for Buses — set out to address how vehicle technology and fuel used affect emissions and fuel consumption.
 Altogether 11 national laboratories and international agencies participated in the study, sharing existing data and jointly carrying out new measurements in laboratory conditions and on the road.